The Radio London Fab Forties

 Radio London got the musical scoop of the 20th century!

 On February 3rd, Radio London had been the first station and Kenny Everett the first DJ, to play Strawberry Fields Forever.
 Kenny had forged links with the Fabs when he represented Radio London on the 1966 USA Beatles tour.
-So turned on was he by Strawberry Fields that he played it twice in a row, described it as the most amazing record he'd ever heard.
+So turned on was he by Strawberry Fields that he played it twice in a row, describing it as the most amazing record he'd ever heard.

 However, on Friday, May 12th, 1967, even more amazing sounds were heard on Radio London when the station got its biggest-ever exclusive - the premiere of the much-anticipated Sgt Pepper's Lonely Hearts Club Band.
 Kenny, who had been present at one of the Beatles Abbey Road recording sessions, had already been raving on to anyone who would listen, about how fantastic the new album was going to be.
 But it wasn't Kenny, who had left Radio London in March, who got the Sgt Pepper exclusive.
 Now working for the Beeb, he was unable to air extracts from the album till eight days after Big L.